kbimpis/mt_vote_tallying_server/README.md

 	./pollSwayer [serverName] [portNum] [inputFile]

 In the above commands,
-	.portnum indicates the port-number that the server will listen to.
+	- portnum indicates the port-number that the server will listen to.
-	.numWorkerThreads indicates the number of worker-threads the server will produce.
+	- numWorkerThreads indicates the number of worker-threads the server will produce.
 Those threads will execute the responses to the client requests.
 Must be >0.
-	. bufferSize indicates the size of the buffer that stores connections from clients waiting to be serviced.
+	- bufferSize indicates the size of the buffer that stores connections from clients waiting to be serviced.
 Must be >0.
-	. poll-log-file.
+	- poll-log-file.
 The name of the file where each individual vote ( including username and party of choice ) is recorded.
 No such file need already exist, and if one exists, it is overwritten.
-	. poll-stats-file: The name of the file where the results ( number of votes per party ) are recorded.
+	- poll-stats-file: The name of the file where the results ( number of votes per party ) are recorded.
 No such file need already exist, and if one exists, it is overwritten.
-	. serverName: The name of the server to connect to.
+	- serverName: The name of the server to connect to.
-	. inputFile: A file containing votes.
+	- inputFile: A file containing votes.
 A line corresponds to one vote and has the format:
 		<name> (space) <surname> (space) <party_name> (newline character)

 For example, if this command is executed: